Kria™ KR260 Robotics Starter Kit

 pmod

-Board2 will listen for packets.
-On Board1, the application will set up time slots for the traffic classes.
-It will generate packets in continuous mode for both traffic types.
-The oscilloscope will monitor the tlast signal of scheduled packets and best effort packets exposed by the TSN IP.
+Board2 listens for packets.
+On Board1, the application sets up time slots for the traffic classes.
+It generates packets in continuous mode for both traffic types.
+The oscilloscope monitors the tlast signal of scheduled packets and best effort packets exposed by the TSN IP.

 • Start Receive on Board2